 Attribute Description Required

 name ksession's name.
 Yes

 type is the session stateful or stateless?.
 If this attribute is empty or missing, the session is assumed to be of type Stateful.
 No

 default Is this the default session? no

-scope no
+scope prototype singleton.
+If not provided assumed to be singleton (default) no

 clockType REALTIME or PSEUDO no

-Attribute Description Required listeners-ref Specifies the reference to the event listeners group (see 'Defining a Group of listeners' section below). no
+listeners-ref Specifies the reference to the event listeners group (see 'Defining a Group of listeners' section below). no

-Example 11.3. ksession definition example
+Example 11.4. ksession definition example